lucialand/lucia-docs/docs/directives/on.md

 ---

+**`.self` property**

+The `.self` property attaches an event handler to the element, conditionally excluding the children of that element.
+This means that it only executes the expression when only target element is fired.
+This could be used for cards with additional interactives.

+---

 **`.once` property**

 The `.once` property forces the event listener to only be called once, meaning that event calls after will not work.
 This can be useful for one-time actions, such as loading HTML into the document from Ajax.